ML-Labratories/Classical_ML/README.md

   - segmentation
   - img/

-- **datasets**: Stores various datasets used for training and testing models.

 - **requirements.txt**: Lists all the Python dependencies required to run the code in this repository.

 - **README.md**: This file, providing an overview of the repository.